IgorMirsalikhov/SP25_Exam1/README.md

 - **Perimeter = 2 × (Length + Width)**

-If the unit is **'c'**, convert the area from square meters to square centimeters and the perimeter from meters to centimeters:
+If the unit is **'c'**, convert the perimeter from meters to centimeters:

 - **1 m = 100 cm**